 Key information

-The focus of DJE - Dividende & Substanz is on shares of companies with stable high dividend payouts and strong substance.
+The focus of DJE - Dividende & Substanz is on shares of companies with stable high dividend payouts and strong value.
 The fund management also pays attention to an investor-friendly corporate policy with capital returns and share buybacks (total shareholder return).
-The fund invests internationally, independently of index specifications, and pursues an active value approach that focuses on the intrinsic value and fundamentals of the companies.
-In addition, investments can also be made in fixed and variable interest securities.
-When selecting individual stocks, the companies are analysed according to quantitative and qualitative criteria.
-Key earnings ratios as well as a comprehensive range of balance sheet ratios are decisive for the selection of companies with strong substance.
-The stock selection aims at an above-average dividend yield relative to the market.
+The fund invests internationally, independently of index specifications and pursues an active value approach that focuses on the intrinsic value and fundamentals of the companies.
+Investments can also be made in fixed interest and floating-rate securities.
+When selecting stocks, we analyze companies with regard to quantitative and qualitative criteria.
+Key earnings figures and a comprehensive range of balance sheet ratios are decisive for the selection of companies with strong value.
+The stock selection aims for an above-average dividend yield relative to the market.
 However, the fund may also include stocks that do not currently pay a dividend.

 Responsible manager since inception